nickmooregot33/c_lang/Chapter1.md

 2. Unix Architecture
 ===
-OS controls the hardware, and provides environment where programs can run.
+- OS controls the hardware, and provides environment where programs can run.
-This is the kernel (small and at the center).
+- This is the kernel (small and at the center).
 Software interacts with the kernel with system calls.
-Libraries are built on top of system calls, but we don't need to use libraries.
+- Libraries are built on top of system calls, but we don't need to use libraries

-The shell provides an interface for running other applications.
+- The shell provides an interface for running other applications.

 3. Logging in
 ===
-Enter your login name, then your password system looks up the name in password file, usually: /etc/passwd
+- Enter your login name, then your password
+- system looks up the name in password file, usually: /etc/passwd

 /etc/passwd
 ---
-7 fields delimited by :
+- 7 fields delimited by :

 login-name:x-denotes-space-for-encrypted-password:numeric-user-ID:numeric-group-ID:comment:home-directory:default-shell